Edmundson Electrical: History

-The company was founded in 1888 by Joshua Edmundson, and developed into one of the first suppliers of electricity to being a major distributor of electrical equipment.
-The Edmundsons Electricity Corporation Limited was founded in 1897 and was a major holding company which controlled and owned many electricity suppliers in England and Wales in the first half of the twentieth century.
+The company was founded in 1801 by Joshua Edmundson, and developed into one of the first suppliers of electricity to being a major distributor of electrical equipment.
+The Edmundsons Electricity Corporation was founded in 1897 and was a major holding company which controlled and owned many electricity suppliers in England and Wales in the first half of the twentieth century.

 The company serves the United Kingdom through more than 320 branches, supplying a range of electrical items.

 Acquisitions have accelerated the company's growth.
 The largest of these came in 2011, when the company acquired Electric Center from Wolseley plc for £40.6m.
 This added a further 90 branches to the existing Edmundson network of 250 branches, giving it significant control over the market.
 The deal was cleared by the Office of Fair Trading in 2012 after the company agreed to sell a number of branches to Abbey Cross Trading Ltd.

 Prior to being acquired, Electric Center achieved sales of £130m earning profits of £1.5m.
 The company has also expanded through several smaller acquisitions, including Cable Management Centre (2008), Western Electrical for £3.2m (2014), and Lockwell Electrical £8.8m (2015) as well as Bennett & Fountain, Walsall, GA Nicholas and Specialist Lamp Distributors.

 According to a filing with Companies House, in October 2016, Marlow Investments Ltd changed the name to Plumbing And Heating Investments Ltd. In the end of 2016, the company acquired East Anglia's leading plumbing wholesaler, Plumbcity Ltd parent of Gallery Bathrooms Ltd, Plumbclick Ltd and Plumbclick.co.uk Ltd.

 In the financial year of 2015, Plumbcity recorded revenues of £26 million.
-In the same month the company acquired the leading plumbers merchant in the South of England, Heating Plumbing Supplies Group Ltd and its subsidiary Heating Plumbing Supplies Ltd. The transaction significantly expanded the groups influence, with over 30 branches gained and revenue of more than £53 million in 2015, and adding to the pre existing presence through the East Midlands based merchant, G.B Willbond Limited.
+In the same month the company acquired the leading plumbers merchant in the South of England, Heating Plumbing Supplies Group Ltd and its subsidiary Heating Plumbing Supplies Ltd. The transaction significantly expanded the groups influence, with over 30 branches gained and revenue of more than £53 million in 2015, and adding to the pre existing presence through the East Midlands-based merchant, G.B Willbond Limited.

 During the 2016 financial year the group acquired Cheshire Electrical Supplies Ltd, Novoplast Kunstoffen, Deutsche ADP and Oak Electrical Ltd for a combined total of £83.8 million.

 During the 2017 financial year the business acquired Acrylics Deutschland GmbH, Adhe-Rhone, Plumbstop Ltd and Schreine Kunstoffen BV for aggregated consideration of £14.8 million.

 During 2018, the business acquired B&S Kunstoffverarbeitung, Access Plastics Ltd, Access Plastics Manufacturing Ltd, Plumbstore (Plumbing + Heating) Ltd, Trans European Plastics Ltd and UK Plumbing Supplies Ltd for £11.1 million.

 In January 2019, the company acquired Proplastik OU, Proplastic SIA and Proplastic UAB.
 In May, the business acquired Milbrook Distribution and Spares Ltd. In late August, the company acquired T.S.
 Industrial Products Ltd. On October 1, the company acquired Plumbase Ltd and at the end of October the business acquired Bathroom Centre Ltd, Gas Centre Holdings Ltd and Gas Centre Ltd. These acquisitions totalled £63.3 million in consideration.